|Cultural and Social Events|

 The Prague Castle, an ancient symbol of the Czech lands, is the most significant Czech monument and the seat of the head of the state.
 Most likely it was founded in the 9th century.
 According to the Guinness Book of World Records, the Prague Castle is the largest coherent castle complex in the world, with an area of almost 70,000 m2.
 It is a UNESCO World Heritage site and is comprised of palaces, ecclesiastical buildings (the best-known is the St Vitus Cathedral), defence towers and other buildings of various architectural styles.
 You will have the chance to walk through the castle compound with a professional guide in the late evening, when there are fewer tourists and you can enjoy a relaxing walk while listening to myths and facts about the Prague Castle and its surroundings.

-After a workshop about Czech art in European context, you can take part in an excursion to learn more about Czech works of art made within the 20th century.
-The exact programme of the excursion will be set by the lecturer after all exhibitions available in September are known.
+After a workshop about the Art Nouveau Style, you can take part in an excursion to learn more about Czech works of art made within the 20th century.
+We are going to visit the Bilek Villa and the Mucha Museum.
+The tour will be guided by Carol Sherwood, an American artist and educator, who has spent summer in Prague every year for already more than ten years.

 Prague’s nightlife is all encompassing.
 Prague clubs and pubs spin their tunes from dusk till dawn, so whether you are interested in serious clubbing or just a late drink and a quick dance, Prague is the ideal place for a good night out for everybody.
 The tour is led by local guides, who have selected only the very best (the quality of beer and/or music being the meter).
 Despite being a foreigner, you will feel like a real insider!
 And remember – drinking beer is a national pastime in the Czech Republic so some of the pubs have a very long tradition and history.
 This lovely evening tour is therefore also a voyage of discovery into Czech social traditions.

 Prague is surrounded by a lot of magnificent and beautiful castles and historical towns.
-We will visit one of the much-frequented monuments of Czech history.
-The best possibilities are:
+We will visit one of the much-frequented monuments of Czech history:

 Founded by the Holy Roman Emperor and Czech King Charles IV on April 7, 1348, Charles University is the oldest university in Central Europe.
 The very first lectures were given in various churches, monasteries and private flats.
 Afterwards, the son of Charles IV, Wenceslas IV, bought three houses in the city centre for the purposes of the university.
 In addition, a new university chapel and a big hall for ceremonial assemblies (Aula Magna) were built.
 In 1611 the new complex, known as the Carolinum, became the central building of Charles University.
 The history of the Carolinum is closely connected to Czech history and of course also with great names, Jan Hus being among the most prominent.
 Nowadays, Charles University is in possession of many buildings throughout the whole city, and the Carolinum remains the seat of the rector.
 We will enjoy a tour through rooms that are not usually open to the general public.
 In the great hall, for example, you will see a tapestry with the motive of Charles IV kneeling in front of St Wenceslas, and a bronze statue of the university founder himself. (http://foto.mapy.cz/46501-Praha-carolinum)